 Forecast your variables

-Think units produced, average cost of those units, staff levels, expected future client numbers.
+Think units produced, the average cost of those units, staff levels, expected future client numbers.
 Your list will be endless.

-Working out financial implications of changes in each of these variables is not only time consuming, but it also increases the window for error.
+Working out the financial implications of changes in each of these variables is not only time consuming, but it also increases the window for error.
 Especially if, for instance, forecasted sales are a product of average price and production schedules but those production schedules are directly affected by staffing levels.

 A better option would be to use this numeric data directly.
 To build a forecast that reads this and does everything automatically, behind the scenes, driving all of your reporting.
 This is exactly why cashflow forecasting in the cloud with Futrli will make your life so much easier.

 Let's look at a simple example.

 We need to upload ‘Units Produced’ and ‘Average Cost per Unit’ as non-financial data.
 Then using Futrli formula method we can multiply these together to get an accurate forecast of the Cost of Goods Sold.
 As time goes on, if the production schedule needs to change this data just needs uploading without any manual recalculations needed.

 We can build on this to increase the relevance.

 Let’s say that the units are sourced from the US and priced in USD.
 Then let’s say there has been some kind of significant event affecting the foreign exchange.
 We can incorporate this, adjusting the cost to incorporate the FX change.

 The bigger picture: Financial & Non-Financials Working as One